8-Bit Software

 OmniFlop Overview

-OmniFlop is a ‘universal’ floppy disk reader, writer, and tester for the IBM PC or compatible which can handle alien floppy disk formats not normally supported by DOS, Windows and Linux.
-It was first released in December 2004.
+OmniFlop is a 'universal' floppy disk reader, writer, and tester for the IBM PC or compatible which can handle alien floppy disk formats not normally supported by DOS, Windows and Linux.
+It was first released in December 2004 and with the help of hundreds of people it now supports over 280 floppy disk formats.

-OmniFlop consists of a Windows driver plus a Wizard.
-The Wizard can be used without installing the driver, but only the ‘standard’ DOS formats can then be read, written or tested – none of the alien ‘extended formats’ will be available.
+OmniFlop consists of two Windows drivers plus a Wizard.
+The Wizard can be used without installing the drivers, but only the 'standard' DOS formats can then be read, written or tested - none of the alien 'extended formats' will be available.
 The download contains:

 • the Wizard (.exe), plus